-How can the Domino 7 and 8 server add a standard disclaimer to outbound SMTP messages?
+How can the Domino server add a standard disclaimer to outbound SMTP messages?

-In Domino 7 and 8, the functionality of adding a standard disclaimer to outbound SMTP messages is available.
+In Domino, the functionality of adding a standard disclaimer to outbound SMTP messages is available.

 Message disclaimers can be enabled by (1) the Lotus Notes client; (2) by Lotus Domino server, or (3) by both the client and the server.
 The general recommendation is that you enable the Lotus Notes client to add the disclaimer because this reduces the overhead on the Domino server.
 If you enable message disclaimers on the server, then the router task adds the disclaimer.
 There may be times, however, when you prefer to have the Domino server add the disclaimer instead of the Notes client.